api-platform/core/docs/adr/0006-filtering-system-and-parameters.md

 - document query parameters for hydra, JSON Schema (OpenAPI being an extension of JSON Schema).
 - pilot the query parameter validation (current QueryParameterValidator bases itself on the given documentation schema) this is good but lacks flexibility when you need custom validation (created by @jdeniau)
 - compose with filters, which will naturally help creating an or/and filter
-- remove the relation between a query parameter and a property (they may have different names [#5980][pull/5980]), different types, a query parameter can have no link with a property (order filter)
+- reduce the strong link between a query parameter and a property (they may have different names [#5980][pull/5980]), different types, a query parameter can have no link with a property (order filter).
+We still keep that link as inspired by [Hydra property search][hydra]
 - provide a way to implement different query parameter syntaxes without changing the Filter implementation behind it

 We will keep a BC layer with the current doctrine system as it shouldn't change much.